thierrytuantran/CS499_CSCapStone/README.md

-# CS499_CSCapStone

-## Thierry Tran's Computer Science ePortfolio
+# Thierry Tran's CS499 Capstone Portfolio

-Welcome to my CS499 ePortfolio, a showcase of my journey in computer science and the work I’ve completed in this capstone course.
-This portfolio highlights the skills I’ve honed through key enhancements to the Event Tracking Application, focusing on software design, algorithms, and database management.
-Each enhancement reflects my growth—from improving usability and security to optimizing performance and ensuring data integrity.
-This ePortfolio not only demonstrates my technical abilities but also my passion for creating efficient, secure, and user-friendly solutions as I prepare to enter the professional world.
+* Welcome to my professional portfolio, created as part of my Computer Science Capstone course (CS499).
+This repository highlights the culmination of my academic journey and showcases my skills and growth as a software developer.
+Through this portfolio, I demonstrate my expertise in software design and engineering, algorithms and data structures, and database management, while addressing real-world challenges and implementing solutions aligned with industry standards.

+## About Me
+I am a Computer Science graduate with a passion for building scalable, secure, and user-friendly applications.
+My journey into technology has been transformative, and this portfolio reflects the culmination of my academic studies and hands-on experience, particularly through my work on the Event Tracking Application.

-## My ePortfolio
+## Portfolio Highlights
+  1. Professional Self-Assessment
+  2. Code Review
+  3. Enhancements and Artifacts
+     * Software Design and Engineering
+     * Algorithms and Data Structures
+     * Database Management

 [![EPORTFOLIO](https://img.shields.io/badge/EPORTFOLIO-purple)](https://thierrytuantran.github.io/CS499_CSCapStone/)
 [![REPO](https://img.shields.io/badge/CodeReview-red)](https://www.youtube.com/watch?v=h7PXxI6ab0A)